leonardo-ra/PI/Setup/README.md

 ***NOTE:*** This prevents bugs/erroneous behaviour from the system, once it is rebooted.
 It bears mentioning as well, that although not fatal, turning the TestBox off whilst it is running a test is not recommended either.

-## Reference Material and other Manuals:
+## Reference Material and other Manuals

 **Universal Robots:**
 - [TCP/IP Connections](https://www.universal-robots.com/articles/ur/interface-communication/tcpip-socket-communication-via-urscript/)